"We travel not to escape life, but for life not to escape us." - anonymous

 • Shetland Islands, Scotland.
 Just south of the Faroe Islands lays these amazing islands.

-• More Norse than Scottish, “Shelties” keep up Viking traditions and show “extremely high integrity in all aspects of heritage and ecology despite North Sea oil development.
-Great planning controls and attitude.”
+• More Norse than Scottish, “Shelties” maintain Viking traditions and show strong respect for their heritage and environment, even with North Sea oil development.
+They have good planning and a positive attitude.

-• Shetland is made for walking, hiking and cycling.
-The calm and crystal-clear coastal waters are perfect for kayaking, while anglers are spoilt for choice with more than 300 lochs.
+• Shetland is great for walking, hiking, and cycling.
+Its calm, clear coastal waters are ideal for kayaking, and anglers can enjoy over 300 lochs.

 • Things to do.